lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_4.md

 `@script`
 Most statistical methods in R are developed by independent researchers, so there isn't often any underlying consistency in structure, making them a bit messy.
 This can be frustrating when learning a new technique.
 Thankfully there is the tidy function from the broom package to help you tidy up!
 Broom can tidy a large range of statistics.
 Tidy allows you to also calculate the confidence interval for measures of uncertainty and, for logistic regression, can convert the estimates into odds ratio.
+This is covered in more detail in the Logistic Regression course, but briefly, the odds ratio is the odds of an outcome occurring given a predictor's presence compared to the odds of the outcome occurring given the predictor's absense.

 ---